ASHS Professional Interest Groups

 Chair-elect: Carl Motsenbocker

-Intellectual Property Rights (IPR) - To provide a forum that will promote the exchange of information and discussion of issues concerning the protection of intellectual properties.
+Intellectual Property Rights (IPR) - The purpose of the Intellectual Property Rights Interest Group (IPR) is to provide a forum that will promote the exchange of information and discussion of issues concerning the protection of intellectual properties.

 Chair 2015-16: Ralph Scorza